-- Send a mass email to your contact list with a simple message, "This issue is important to me and I believe in the goal of reducing violence." - The next time you are walking to class with a friend, have one conversation and tellthem that ending violence matters to you. - Make bystander intervention or sexual violence on campus the topic of a paper or speech you have to do for a class. - Bring a friend to an awareness event. - Work to ensure organizations you are involved in collaborate with prevention efforts on campus. - Find out how Art and Activism works to end violence (Google it!).
+- Send a mass email to your contact list with a simple message, "This issue is important to me and I believe in the goal of reducing violence." - The next time you are walking to class with a friend, have one conversation and tell them that ending violence matters to you. - Make bystander intervention or sexual violence on campus the topic of a paper or speech you have to do for a class. - Bring a friend to an awareness event. - Work to ensure organizations you are involved in collaborate with prevention efforts on campus. - Find out how Art and Activism works to end violence (Google it!).

-- If you suspect that a friend is in an abusive relationship, ask them, and provide information about available resources. - If you see someone spike another person's drink with alcohol or drugs, stop them, and call the Department of Public Safety (or your program's campus security department -if outside Vermont) or 911, distract by spilling the drink, or get someone else to let the person know that their drink is unsafe to consume. - If you choose to leave an event early, account for the people who were in your group. - If you see someone at an event who has had too much to drink, ask them if they need to be walked home or assisted in any way. - If you hear what sounds like yelling or fighting in your residence hall, apartment, the locker room, or any other location, talk with a residential life staff member, Student Life dean, a professor, a coach, program director or someone else who can help. - If someone needs your help and you don't have the answer, contact your resources and find someone who does.
+- If you suspect that a friend is in an abusive relationship, ask them, and provide information about available resources. - If you see someone spike another person's drink with alcohol or drugs, stop them, and call the Campus Security Department or 911, distract by spilling the drink, or get someone else to let the person know that their drink is unsafe to consume. - If you choose to leave an event early, account for the people who were in your group. - If you see someone at an event who has had too much to drink, ask them if they need to be walked home or assisted in any way. - If you hear what sounds like yelling or fighting in your residence hall, apartment, the locker room, or any other location, talk with a residential life staff member, Student Life staff member, a professor, a coach, program director or someone else who can help. - If someone needs your help and you don't have the answer, contact your resources and find someone who does.